tfabris/BlueGigaEmpeg/README.md

 Empeg Car configuration changes
 ------------------------------------------------------------------------------
+The following configuration changes are required for BlueGigaEmpeg to work correctly.

+####  Player firmware version:

 I have tested the BlueGigaEmpeg with version 2.00 of the empeg Car software.
 It is designed to work with version 2.00 Beta 13 or version 2.00 Final.
 I have not tested it with the 3.0 Alpha version of the empeg Car software, but theoretically it should work.
 See the empeg Car FAQ for more information on upgrading the empeg Car player software if needed.

+#### Edit the config.ini on the player:

 Using the Emplode or Jemplode software, edit the empeg Car's config.ini as follows.